CtrlK

 Progressive Disclosure

-Content is organized into logical sections (Common commands, Calendar Colors, Email Formatting, Notes) which aids scanning, but the calendar color table and detailed HTML formatting guidance could be split into separate reference files.
-For a skill of this length (~80+ lines), inline detail is getting heavy.
+Content is organized into logical sections (Setup, Common commands, Calendar Colors, Email Formatting, Notes) which is good, but the calendar color table and detailed HTML formatting guidance could be split into separate reference files.
+Everything is inline in one document.

 2 / 3